tigerwill90/fox/README.md

 A route can be defined using placeholder (e.g `:name`).
 The values are accessible via `fox.Params`, which is just a slice of `fox.Param`.
 The `Get` method is a helper to retrieve the value using the placeholder name.

-Named parameter only match a single path segment.
 ```
 Pattern /avengers/:name